mattma/docs/javascript/es6.md

     console.log(typeof doSomething);            // "function"
 ```

-- Arrow Function
+- Arrow Function ( => syntax )

 arrow functions are designed to be used in places where anonymous functions have traditionally been used.
 They are not really designed to be kept around for long periods of time, hence the inability to use arrow functions as constructors.
 Arrow functions are best used for callbacks that are passed into other functions.
+Unlike functions, arrows share the same lexical this as their surrounding code.

 Both typeof and instanceof behave the same with arrow functions as they do with other functions.
 Also like other functions, you can still use call(), apply(), and bind(), although the this-binding of the function will not be affected.